treelogic-swe/email-scraper/README.md

 # Summary

 Turn a mailbox into a read API.
+Availalble on npmjs.com: https://www.npmjs.com/package/email-scraper

 # Overview